 Offers grant funding to public and Indian housing authorities, and other eligible organizations to add a service coordinator position with the purpose of helping individuals and families in public housing achieve self-sufficiency.
 Service coordinators work directly with residents to assess needs and identify barriers to self-sufficiency.
 Service coordinators also work to link residents to training opportunities and services to support individuals in attaining educational, professional, health, and financial goals that can lead to greater economic and housing stability.
 Promotes self-sufficiency among elderly and disabled residents through services that create more opportunity for them to age in place and/or live independently.

-Programs must choose to focus on at least one of the following areas of need:
+Programs must choose to focus on at least 1 of the following areas of need:

 • Digital inclusion